G Hannelius: Acting career

 Hannelius had a recurring role on the Disney Channel original series Sonny with a Chance as Dakota Condor, a guest role on Hannah Montana as a fan named Tiffany, and a recurring role on Good Luck Charlie as Jo Keener.
-She also played Emily Pearson in the Disney Channel original film Den Brother in 2010, and voiced the character Rosebud in Spooky Buddies, for which she won a Young Artist Award; she reprised the role in its sequels Treasure Buddies and Super Buddies.
+She also played Emily Pearson in the Disney Channel movie Den Brother in 2010, and voiced the character Rosebud in Spooky Buddies (2011), Treasure Buddies (2012), and Super Buddies (2013).

 In February 2011, she was cast for a lead role in the pilot of the High School Musical spin-off series Madison High, however the pilot was not picked up to series.
-In 2012, Hannelius was cast as Avery Jennings on the Disney Channel series Dog with a Blog, which premiered in October of that same year, and ran until 2015; on average, it attained millions of viewers per episode.
+In 2012, Hannelius was cast as Avery Jennings on the Disney Channel series Dog with a Blog, which premiered in October of that same year and ran until 2015; on average, it attained millions of viewers per episode.
 In 2014, she guest starred as Mad Mack on the Disney Channel series Jessie, and voiced Lady Joy on the Disney Junior series Sofia the First.

-In 2017, Hannelius starred as Christina Carlyle in the Netflix mockumentary crime series American Vandal, which received critical acclaim, and earned a Primetime Emmy Award nomination.
+In 2017, Hannelius starred as Christina Carlyle in the Netflix mockumentary crime series American Vandal, which received critical acclaim and earned a Primetime Emmy Award nomination.
 In 2019, she starred in an online interactive series titled "Timeline".
 In 2020, she starred as Heather in the direct-to-video horror film Day 13.
 In 2022, she had a supporting role in the Netflix film Along for the Ride.
 In 2023, she starred in the comedy film Sid is Dead.